 If you have been on a forest trek near a river, chances are you have seen a beautiful kingfisher bird with its vibrant blue and orange plumage dive into the water and come out with a tiny wriggling fish in its beak.
-Darting across the river and standing out from the forest’s greenery, these small to medium-sized birds with large heads and strong, massive bills are considered to bring luck to those who are fortunate enough to be graced by their dazzling presence (in fact considered as one of the most beautiful birds of the world).
+Darting across the river and standing out from the forest’s greenery, these small to medium-sized birds (they measure from 10 cm (Dwarf Kingfisher) to 45 cm (Giant Kingfisher); the heaviest species is set to weigh more than 450 g) with large heads and strong, massive bills are considered to bring luck to those who are fortunate enough to be graced by their dazzling presence (in fact considered as one of the most beautiful birds of the world).

-That is until Noah released it from the ark and it flew towards the sun and the blue sky where it got burnt, before adopting its bright new colors.
+That is until Noah released it from the ark, and it flew towards the sun and the blue sky, where it got burnt before adopting its bright new colors.
 Such a transformation made the kingfisher a representation of abundance and love that are about to unfold.

-Mostly found in Europe, Africa, and Asia, the unique color of the kingfisher is attributed to the gods of ancient Greece, wherein the manifestation of selfless and unconditional love brings new life not just to ourselves, but to those closest to us as well.
-Often associated with royalty, people would time and again draw a connection between these amazing birds and Jupiter which symbolizes wealth and abundance.
+Mostly found in Europe, Africa, and Asia, the unique color of the kingfisher is attributed to the gods of ancient Greece, wherein the manifestation of selfless and unconditional love brings new life not just to ourselves but to those closest to us as well.
+Often associated with royalty, people would time and again draw a connection between these amazing birds and Jupiter, which symbolizes wealth and abundance.

 Using their tiny but extremely sharp dark brown eyes, they are capable of zooming into an object or prey numerous times and are also able to precisely determine the water’s depth just by looking.
 This indicates that kingfishers can provide us with the gift of perception, allowing those who rely on them as their spirit guide to see things positively and to understand the needs that every situation brings.